How Exercise Physiologists Combat Cardiovascular Disease Effectively

 2. Place your hands either by your side or under your buttocks

-3. In a synchronised manner, lift your legs up, ensuring you keep your back on the floor
+3. In a synchronised manner, lift your legs, ensuring you keep your back on the floor

 4. Once you reach the top (~90 degrees), pause before you lower your legs with control